-1. The electrical wiring and gas appliances in all our villas are certified as conforming with relevant Italian/EU standards.
+- The electrical wiring, gas appliances and air-conditioning systems in all our villas are certified as conforming with relevant Italian/EU standards.
 They undergo regular inspection by accredited contractors.

-3. Swimming pools - each pool is provided with a life saving ring or a reach pole.
-Pool notices are in place specifying pool depths and “no diving” .
+- Swimming pools - each pool is provided with a life saving ring or a reach pole.
+Pool notices are in place specifying pool depths, “no diving” and other relevant safety precautions.

 Before you depart on your holiday, you will be sent a comprehensive House Guide for your villa.
 House Guides are individual to each property and are designed to help you get the most out of your accommodation and the local area.
 They include all the contacts you may require during your stay and highlight any safety elements specific to the villa.
 Please read carefully before and during your stay.